crashoverride777/swifty-ads/README.md

 SwiftyAdsManager.shared.showInterstitial(withInterval: 4) // Shows an ad every 4th time
 SwiftyAdsManager.shared.showRewardedVideo()
 SwiftyAdsManager.shared.showRewardedVideo(withInterval: 4) // Shows an ad every 4th time

+if SwiftyAdsManager.shared.isRewardedVideoReady { // Will try to load an ad if it returns false
+    // add reward video button
+}
 ```

 - To remove Banner Ads, for example during gameplay